With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Ultra-light gear in the winter?

 Every ounce you can cut off your kit is helpful.
 There’s plenty of ultra-light gear that works well in winter.
 The main consideration is durability in situations where your gear performance is critical.
 A winter kit will inevitably be heavier than a summer one, and that means you must have a backpack that can carry the heavier load and do it comfortably.
-That said, there are sixty-liter backpacks in the 3–4 lbs range that will do the job.
-Solid lightweight Alpine capable backpacks cost the same as heavier bags, so there is no reason to have a 5–7 lb backpack.
+That said, there are sixty-liter backpacks in the 2–3 pound range that will do the job.
+Solid lightweight backpacks often cost the same as heavier bags, so there is no reason to have a 5–7 lb backpack.

-There are both 3-season and 4-season tents that are 3 lbs or less that will do the job for most mild winter conditions.
+There are both 3-season and 4-season tents that are around 3 pounds or less that will do the job for most mild winter conditions.
 If you want to camp in heavy snowfall or higher winds, then a sturdy 4-season tent is your best option.
-Some 4-season tents are considered “tree-line” tents, meaning below the tree level, which is one way of saying not fit for high winds, such as are common on ridges or where there are no trees to break the wind.
-Personally, I avoid camping under trees.
+Some 4-season tents are considered “tree-line” tents, meaning below the tree level, which is one way of saying not fit for high winds.
+High winds are common on ridges or where there are no trees to break the wind.
+Personally, I avoid camping under trees, especially in winter.
 The ice and snow can bring down huge limbs and whole trees.

 Sleeping bags and clothing will be the biggest challenge when it comes to reducing pounds.
 There is a huge cost difference between synthetic and higher-quality down.
 The best approach is to cut weight where you can and then gradually acquire better gear as your budget allows.
-I started with a synthetic zero-degree bag and later upgraded to down bags.
+I started with a synthetic zero-degree sleeping bag and quickly upgraded to lighter down bags.

-A hardshell rain jacket is a critical piece of gear in high winds.
+A hardshell rain jacket/parka is a critical piece of gear in high winds.
 It needs to provide real protection, so avoid the ultra-light options that will not protect you.

 Where to shop?